DevExpress-Examples/web-forms-dashboard-save-dashboards-to-database/Readme.md

 - [LoadDashboard](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IDashboardStorage.LoadDashboard(System.String))

-    Returns a dashboard by its ID in the XDocument format, which describes an object model of the dashboard.
+    Loads a dashboard with the specified ID in XDocument format from storage.
 - [GetAvailableDashboardsInfo](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IDashboardStorage.GetAvailableDashboardsInfo)

     Returns a list of IDs and Captions of dashboards available in the data storage.